Trump to hold press conference from Mar-a-Lago on January 6 - ExBulletin

 Trump to hold press conference from Mar-a-Lago on January 6

-Former President Trump Donald Trump Bill O’Reilly has said Trump will run again.
-Iranian Revolutionary Guards stage massive exercise amid heightened tensions. the first anniversary of the riot at the United States Capitol that the former president himself was accused of instigating.
+(The Hill) – Former President Trump announced he would hold a press conference in Mar-a-Lago on January 6, the first anniversary of the riot at the U.S. Capitol as the former president himself was accused of inciting.

-The former president then cited several states where he said “the numbers are not working for them, or even approaching.”
-He also sought to reframe the November 2020 elections as “the insurgency”, instead of the day his supporters invaded Capitol Hill in an attempt to block certification of election results.
+The former president then cited several states where he said “the numbers are not working for them, or are even getting closer.”
+He also sought to reframe the November 2020 elections as “the insurgency,” instead of the day his supporters invaded Capitol Hill in an attempt to block certification of election results.

 The White House has also said it will commemorate the day.